MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 Keep in mind these key success factors as you plan and implement your intranet:

-> [!div class="checklist"]
-> * Have a relentless focus on user experiences as you build your site – check labels for relevance, ensure images relate to the content, don’t assume – test!
+- Have a relentless focus on user experiences as you build your site – check labels for relevance, ensure images relate to the content, don’t assume – test!
-> * Clean up existing content prior to migration.
+- Clean up existing content prior to migration.
 Only migrate content that is relevant, current, and supports the outcome goals of the site.
-> * Involve your users to get feedback during all stages of the build process.
+- Involve your users to get feedback during all stages of the build process.
-> * Make sure the site owner or contact is visible in a consistent place on the home page of the site so that visitors know to whom they should reach out for feedback.
+- Make sure the site owner or contact is visible in a consistent place on the home page of the site so that visitors know to whom they should reach out for feedback.
-> * Plan launch communications, which might include a launch event or activity.
+- Plan launch communications, which might include a launch event or activity.
 Celebrate your success!

 ### Key tasks:

 #### Migrate your data

 One of the largest tasks in creating a new intranet site is migrating your existing data to SharePoint.
 We highly recommend doing a content audit to see what's being used, what's up-to-date, and what's no longer needed and can be deleted or archived.

 Look for opportunities to eliminate prior versions of documents that you no longer need.
 If you migrate files ending .v1, .v2, and so on, you will create confusion for your users who won’t be able to rely on search to consistently find the latest version of documents.

 Train your users to take advantage of SharePoint’s automated versioning – and remove version IDs and dates from filenames wherever possible, migrating only the latest and most accurate version.
 Better still, see if you can convert legacy documents to modern pages to create more engaging and easier to consume content.
 You will get better search experiences and achieve higher user satisfaction and easier maintenance by removing content that's no longer needed prior to migration.

 If you're migrating files from SharePoint Server on-premises or file shares, you can use the [SharePoint Migration Tool](https://docs.microsoft.com/sharepointmigration/migrate-to-sharepoint-online).